tmslpm/hello-spring-layered-architecture/README.md

 ## Project Dependency Management

-The project use the feature Gradle's **Versions Catalog** feature to manage its dependencies in a centralized and efficient way.
+The project uses Gradle's **Versions Catalog** functionality to manage its dependency versions centrally and efficiently.

-### Dependency Management Flow

-- **`app`** subproject:
-  The central hub for all dependency declarations.
-- **`dal`, `bll`, `pl`** subprojects:
-  These layers inherit the dependencies from the **`app`** subproject, ensuring consistency across the entire application.

-By using the Versions Catalog feature, this project achieves a clean and manageable structure, where dependencies are easily maintained and updated in one place.
+This ensures consistency and avoids version conflicts.

-For the versions catalog, see the `libs.versions.toml` file located in the `./gradle/libs.versions.toml` directory.
+For the versions catalog file, see the `libs.versions.toml` file located in the `./gradle/libs.versions.toml` directory.

-This file centralizes the versions of dependencies used across the project, helping to maintain consistency and avoid version conflicts.